 Peace Boat seeks to create awareness and action based on affecting positive social and political change in the world.
-Peace Boat pursues this through the organization of global educational programmes, responsible travel, cooperative projects, and advocacy activities.
-These activities are carried out on a partnership basis with other civil society organizations and communities around the world, particularly in Japan and North-East Asia.
+Peace Boat pursues this through the organisation of global educational programmes, responsible travel, cooperative projects, and advocacy activities.
+These activities are carried out on a partnership basis with other civil society organisations and communities around the world, particularly in Japan and North-East Asia.

 For example, in 2016, the 91th Global Voyage takes the northern hemisphere route, 92nd Global Voyage takes the northern and southern hemisphere route and 93rd Global Voyage takes mainly the southern hemisphere route.

-Most people think that Peace Boat simply organizes local and global educational voyage.
-While Peace Boat voyages form the largest part of the activities, Peace Boat organizes many other events.
+Most people think that Peace Boat simply organises local and global educational voyage.
+While Peace Boat voyages form the largest part of the activities, Peace Boat organises many other events.

 Article 9 of the Japanese Constitution renounces war as a means of settling international disputes and prohibits the maintenance of armed forces and other war potential.
-In light of the Japanese government’s pressure to amend Article 9, Peace Boat together with the Japan Lawyers’ International Solidarity Association (JALISA), launched the Global Article 9 Campaign to Abolish War in 2005.
-The Campaign strives not only to protect Article 9 locally, but also to build an international movement supporting Article 9 as the shared property of the world, calling for a global peace that does not rely on force.
-Find out more about it here!
+In light of the Japanese government’s pressure to amend Article 9, Peace Boat launched the Global Article 9 Campaign to Abolish War in 2005.

 These are just some of the meaningful Peace Boat activities.
-Find out more about the rest here!
+Find out more about the rest of Peace Boat projects.